SEN, VI, EAL

 - If you would like to arrange a visit to our school, to discuss your child’s needs and how we can support them, please contact:

-- For children already at Sythwood, in the first instance, parents/carers are encouraged to talk their child’s class teacher.
-Further information and support can then be obtained from the inclusion team.
+- For children already at Sythwood, parents/carers are encouraged to talk their child’s class teacher and then the Special Educationl Needs Coordinator.
+Further information regarding a informal resolution can be found in our policies section.

 Specialist Centre for the Vision Impaired